Ap0c/node-framework/README.md

 ## Docs

 The docs may be viewed as markdown files in the `docs` folder.
-Alternatively, the framework has been configured to hos the docs in its default configuration.
+Alternatively, the framework has been configured to host the docs in its default configuration.
 Simply navigate to `http://localhost:8080/docs/` to view them.